John Anderson (mayor): Professional life

 From small beginnings, the business had grown to cover all sorts of engineering.
 Machinery was produced that would process the region's products.
 The company expanded after Anderson's retirement and became a major player in the production of railway hardware, road and rail bridges.
 A Lyttelton works was opened in 1887 to build and maintain vessels.
 The firm built gold dredges and the steel lighthouse for Farewell Spit (1895–1896).

 One example of significant bridges was the Beaumont road bridge over the Clutha River, which is also known as the Dunkeld Bridge, as this was the original survey name for the township that soon took the name of Beaumont.
 The bridge was opened by John Anderson on 4 March 1887 with a champagne lunch.
 A champagne lunch of such proportions that the location for the presentation is still called Champagne Flat was held at the opening of the Waiau Ferry Bridge, these days a Category I heritage item registered with Heritage New Zealand.
-Another early and outstanding bridge was the Waiteti Viaduct, the northernmost viaduct on the North Island Main Trunk railway a few kilometres south of Te Kuiti.
+Another early and outstanding bridge was the Waiteti Viaduct, the northernmost viaduct on the North Island Main Trunk railway a few kilometres south of Te Kūiti.
 This structure was also completed in 1887.
 Probably the most significant structure on the North Island Main Trunk Railway is the Makatote Viaduct 12 km south of National Park.
 At 79 m, it is the highest on this line.
 It took three years to build and Andrew Anderson moved his family to the construction village, so that he could oversee the work.
 The viaduct was commissioned in 1908.

 For a long time, the company was under family membership, with all employees known to management by name, fostering a good employee / management relationship.
 Andersons Ltd merged with Mason Brothers Ltd in 1964 and ceased trading in 1986.